 A BRIEF HISTORY OF SURINAME !!!

-When Christopher Columbus arrived on the coastline in 1498, it had already been inhabited by Native American Arawak and Carib tribes.
+When Christopher Columbus first sighted the coastline in 1498, it had previously been inhabited by Native American Arawak and Carib tribes.

-Up until the first half of the 17th century, the British, French, Spanish and the Dutch all tried to form settlements in Suriname, but to no avail, mainly because of the resistance put up by the native inhabitants.
+Up until the first half of the 17th century, the British, French, Spanish and Dutch all tried to form settlements in Suriname, but to no avail, mainly because of the resistance put up by the natives.

-The capital city of Paramaribo is home to people from many parts of the world, whom are descendants of these slaves.
+The capital city of Paramaribo is home to people from many parts of the world, whom are descendants of these slaves and contract laborers.

-Since independence from the Netherlands in 1975, Suriname has faced serious political and economic challenges, while they have also endured coups and a civil war.
+Since independence from the Dutch in 1975, Suriname has faced serious political and economic challenges, while they have also endured several coups and a civil war.

 INTERESTING FACTS !!!

 Suriname is the smallest independent country in South America.

-Suriname was formerly known as Dutch Guiana, that was until 1975, when they gained independence from the Netherlands.
+Suriname was formerly known as Dutch Guiana.
+This changed in 1975 when they gained independence from the Netherlands.